The thing about traveling is that life and places have a way of deconstructing everything you have ever held important in life.

 After about a year of visiting new countries, talking with people I never thought I would and seeing life from the light of different nationalities, I have to admit that I changed.

-I had to write down what I have learned.
+I had to write down what I have learned about travel dating.
 I had to take note, to pause, and to relive.

 1. Love does not operate within fixed time frames.